By Kanbon

 What is Atomic: Habit Tracker?

-Atomic is a minimalist habit-tracking utility for iOS that focuses on local-first privacy and simple progress visualization.
+Atomic is a minimalist habit-tracking app for iOS, focused on privacy and local-first data storage.

 Current Momentum